-I would like to introduce a new section to my blog, which has got me more excited about blogging again.
+I would like to introduce a new section to my blog.
 This new section I have called Creating A Home, because last week myself and my boyfriend Lewis got the keys to our first property!

 It’s been a pretty smooth journey to be honest as we are both lucky to be in a good position for buying and doing up a home.
 My boyfriend is also a builder which is obviously a huge benefit in a task like this as he can do most of the work himself in his spare time.

 There is so much I could talk about on this subject of being first time buyers which I may touch on if anyone is interested but my intentions are very much to document our journey!

 We had an offer accepted on a three bed semi-detached house in Essex.
 The property was built in 1959 and the lady who lived in the property before we got it, had lived there since it was built.
 Inside there is a lot of work to be done, it needs a real face-lift to bring it out of the sixties and into the age of the millennials.

 I went around and took ‘before’ shots so we could document the transformation, and as you can see everything needs a real update.
 The bathroom is extremely dated, the kitchen needs some real TLC and all of the other rooms need to be freed of their horrible textured wallpaper; and given a good lick of contemporary fresh paint.

 Everywhere needs new flooring, the garden is like a miniature jungle right now and the hallway needs new banisters to make it all feel a lot more homely.

 The biggest task with our project is going to be removing lots of our own personal tastes from the decisions we make, and really considering our target buyers when decorating and deciding the navigation and features of the home.

 We both have a very similar mind-set on what this will involve and excited to get to work on it all.
 I hope you enjoy scrolling through the images and to getting to see our renovation project.
 Wish us luck!